Neutrino Decoherence via Modified Dispersion: Neutrino as an Open Quantum System

 This is a system of nine coupled differential equations.
 The form of Hamiltonian is given as $ H \equiv (H_0, 0, 0, H_3, 0, 0, 0, 0, H_8)$ with $H_0 = \Delta_{21} + \Delta_{31}$, $H_3 = -\Delta_{21}$, $H_8 = (\Delta_{21} - 2\Delta_{31})/\sqrt{3}$.
 The dissipator in three-flavour case takes the form,

 Now, we impose certain physical constraints to reduce the number of free parameters in the dissipator, which include probability conservation, which implies $D_{{\mu}0} = D_{0{\nu}} = 0$; trace-preservation, i.e., to ensure that all entries are real entries and the $\Gamma_i$s are positive so that $\text{Tr}(\rho(t)) = 1$, and since $f_{0ij} = 0$ and $D_{0\nu} = 0$, we obtain $\dot{\rho}_0(t) = 0 \Rightarrow \rho_0(t) = 1$.
 In theory, the possibility of energy non-conservation within the neutrino subsystem exists, although the energy is inherently conserved for the entire system.
 However, we strictly adhere to the energy conservation condition within the neutrino subsystem for our analysis.
-This choice allows for a significant simplification of the dissipator, ultimately resulting in a diagonal form as,
+Apart from this, conditions like entropy increase and the complete positivity of the neutrino density matrix further simplify the dissipator matrix.
+For simplicity, in this work, we consider a diagonal dissipator of the form as,

 where the elements of the first row and column vanish, and new variables are introduced, specifically $\Gamma_{11} = \Gamma_{22} \equiv \Gamma_{21}$, $\Gamma_{44} = \Gamma_{55} \equiv \Gamma_{31}$, and $\Gamma_{66} = \Gamma_{77} \equiv \Gamma_{32}$.
 These parameters will depend on the decoherence mechanism under consideration.